 Marketers at multi-location businesses have arrived at a true inflection point in which the world of customer acquisition and retention as we once knew it has rapidly shifted.
-Advertising – and more specifically, Google AdWords – just doesn’t deliver results as it once did.
+Advertising – and more specifically, Google Ads – just doesn’t deliver results as it once did.
 Now new customers instead find the businesses they patronize through searches, social, online listings and referrals.

 Existing customers, too, aren’t solely managed and retained by customer service or internal operations teams as they once were.
 Enhancing their experience – and helping nurture and drive repeat business – has become a key part of the marketer’s core responsibilities, which hadn’t always been the case.

 10 years ago, brands tightly managed and controlled the customer experience.
 The reality for businesses today is that experiences now control brands.
 This dynamic shift is due to the impact of consumers reviewing, recommending and choosing brands completely outside of traditional marketing channels such as advertising.

 Businesses have been forced to be responsive to that conversation and pivot their focus on better understanding their customers.
 By putting more emphasis on a customer-centric approach, strategic business growth has moved into the area of Experience Marketing.

 Experience Marketing reflects a new world of customer experience – one in which customers define how businesses respond to them, and not the other way around.
 Every customer interaction and touchpoint – from a review left online, to a webchat, to a survey response – becomes an opportunity to start or deepen a relationship, and a way to extract valuable insights from the experience.

 Experience Marketing then empowers every employee of your business by breaking down data silos, connecting your entire organization to customers through centralized insights and customer messaging and interactions, and executing experience initiatives with far deeper data-driven insights.